 Speaker McCarthy leads first border trip in his new role.
 Critics call it a photo op

-With southern Arizona as his backdrop, House Speaker Kevin McCarthy is visiting the U.S.-Mexico border for the first time since taking on his new leadership role.
+With southern Arizona as his backdrop, House Speaker Kevin McCarthy visited the U.S.-Mexico border for the first time since taking on his new leadership role.

-McCarthy will be joined on the congressional delegation trip by four House Republican freshmen, including Arizona Rep. Juan Ciscomani.
+McCarthy was joined on the congressional delegation trip by four House Republican freshmen, including Arizona Rep. Juan Ciscomani.

-The group plans to visit the Tucson region for a briefing and aerial tour from U.S. Customs and Border Protection, followed by a press conference at a ranch in Arizona's Cochise County.
+The group visited the Tucson region for a briefing and aerial tour from U.S. Customs and Border Protection.
+Then they held a press conference at a ranch in Arizona's Cochise County where McCarthy said that the Republican-led House would tackle improvements to border security.

-"Congress will continue to highlight this crisis until this administration secures the border and starts protecting our fellow Americans," Wisconsin Rep. Derrick Van Orden, one of those traveling with McCarthy, said ahead of the visit.
+"We've got a lot of ideas inside Congress, which was different than the Congress before.
+We're not just going to write the bill and put it onto the floor.
+We're going to listen to the people that are on the border," he said speaking in front of a portion of the wall that separates the U.S from Mexico.

 A senior Republican aide tells NPR the Arizona trip highlights a different section of the 2,000-mile U.S.-Mexico border to illustrate the breadth of problems in the region where border communities are facing strained demands.